bersling/tsmean-amp/app/pages/articles/regex/javascript-regex-match-vs-exec-vs-matchall.md

 It's still a bit cumbersome to use, since it doesn't just return an array but an iterable instead.
 With the spread operator you can create an array from the result though.
 Of course this choice has a reasonable foundation in that iterables scale better for larger outputs, so consider carefully if you actually want to convert it.

-However, there's the caveat that `matchall` wasn't always there (like `match` and `exec`), so you should consider whether your target runtime supports it:
+However, there's the caveat that `matchAll` wasn't always there (like `match` and `exec`), so you should consider whether your target runtime supports it:

 ```
 NodeJS: >= 12